 He also began listening to guitar played in DADGAD tuning and was captivated by the sound.
 He started teaching himself in earnest.
 In 2009 he co-founded the Galway band Sumbrellas which played in and around Ireland, also touring in Italy, Germany, and the U.S.A.
 The band was featured playing one of their original songs in the first episode of Jack Taylor, an Irish television series now on Netflix.
 In 2010 Federico began teaching fiddle at the Galway City branch of Comhaltas Ceoltóirí Éireann.

 In 2017 Federico moved with his wife and four children to Chalfont, Pennsylvania where he firmly planted himself in the Philadelphia Irish music community.
 Soon after, he co-founded Maggie's Boots with Hollis Payer and Rob Curto.
-He then met Corey and Genevieve and was delighted to join them in Poor Man's Gambit.
+He then met Corey and Deirdre, and was delighted to join them in Poor Man's Gambit.